IntelligentInterdisciplinary/nmODE/README.md

 # Sequence Learning by using nmODE

-This is the source code for the IJNS paper.
+This is the source code for the KBS paper.

 # Evaluating Long-Term Memory
 The source code is under `Image Classification` folder.